James Paxton (baseball): Boston Red Sox

-On December 1, 2021, Paxton signed a one-year, $10 million contract with the Boston Red Sox that included a two-year club option.
+On December 1, 2021, Paxton signed a one-year, $10 million contract with the Boston Red Sox that included a two-year club option and lower-value, one-year player option.
 On March 16, he was placed on the 60-day injured list, as he continued his recovery from surgery.
-He made one rehab start in the Florida Complex League on August 18, but suffered a LAT tear and was shut down for the season.
-Following the season, Paxton exercised his $4 million player option to remain a member of the Red Sox for the 2023 season.
+He made one rehab start in the Florida Complex League on August 18, but suffered a lateral muscle tear and was shut down for the season.
+Following the season, Paxton exercised his $4 million player option to return to the Red Sox in 2023.

 Paxton began the 2023 season on the injured list with a right hamstring strain and made his season debut on May 12 against the St. Louis Cardinals.
 He was named the AL Pitcher of the Month for June after posting a 1.74 ERA and a 3–0 record in five starts during the month.
 Paxton's success and contract situation allowed rumors to swirl that the Red Sox might trade him prior to the trade deadline.
-However, pushing for a wild card spot, as well as having injuries within the starting rotation, the Red Sox ultimately held onto Paxton.
-After the trade deadline, Paxton began to struggle, posting a 1–3 record and 7.62 ERA after the deadline, in sharp contrast to his 6–2 record and 3.34 ERA prior.
+However, pushing for a wild card spot, as well as having injuries within the starting rotation, the Red Sox held onto Paxton.
+After the trade deadline, Paxton struggled, posting a 1–3 record and 7.62 ERA after the deadline, in sharp contrast to his 6–2 record and 3.34 ERA prior.
 On September 10, he was placed on the injured list due to right knee inflammation, ending his season.
 Overall, Paxton had a 7–5 record with a 4.50 ERA in 96 innings pitched.
 He became a free agent following the season.